 Do you need cryptocurrency to buy items on these marketplaces?

 Yes!
 Most transactions are made using ether, the native cryptocurrency to the Ethereum network, which powers marketplaces like SuperRare.
 Coinbase is an easy place to buy ether using a bank account if you haven’t used cryptocurrencies before.
 In order to receive content and participate in auctions, fans just need to create a digital wallet.
 This makes winning content relatively easy once a wallet is set up.

 It is difficult to say if setting up these online auctions for less established musicians is worth it quite yet.
 The demand for a token comes from the demand for pieces from a particular musician.

-Popular or established acts have no problem putting up tokens for auction and drawing in many eager fans who want a piece of their favorite artists’ forever.
+Popular or established acts have no problem putting up tokens for auction and drawing in many eager fans who want a piece of their favorite artists forever.
 For emerging artists, this demand doesn’t exist yet.
 Newer artists don’t have as much opportunity to benefit from the latest music trend.
 In addition, NFTs are quite costly to produce and as an emerging artist, you may not have as big a budget as others to generate products and objects desired by your fans.

-NFTs are allowing artists to create new possibilities and experiences with their fans.
+NFTs allow artists to create new possibilities and experiences with their fans.
 As the situation with NFTs develops, it is a great idea for artists of all calibers to stay informed about the possibilities NFT’s could bring them, and if they should make leap into the crypto marketplace.

 For more tips and tricks on music marketing and publicity, order “The Ultimate Guide to Music Publicity” today!